Santroller/Santroller/wiring_guides/wii.md

 - Connect the microcontroller VCC to the breakout VCC
 - If using a 5V Pro Micro and a breakout that does not support 5V input, route VCC through a 3.3V regulator
-- On the Arduino Uno, use the onboard 3.3 V pin
+- On the Arduino Uno, use the onboard 3.3V pin
 - On the Adafruit breakout:
   - `VIN` accepts both 3.3V and 5V input
   - The `3V` pin is an output and is not required